 About Us

-In a country where liberty is a cornerstone value, what happens when the religious liberty impedes on the rights of the individuals who are raised to abide by religious doctrines and lack the freedom to live lives that reflect their personal values, needs and beliefs ?
-What duty does the public have to intervene in the traditions and practices of religious groups, and how should that duty be exercised?
+In a country where liberty is a cornerstone value, what happens when the liberty of insular religious groups impedes the rights of individuals raised to abide by religious doctrines and do not have the freedom to live life according to their own values and needs?

 Our Board of Directors